zilishen/documentation/content/nginx-one/reference/api/nginx-one-api-authentication.md

 ## Getting Ready

-Before you begin, ensure you have either an API Token or API Certificate for authentication.
+Before you begin, make sure you have either an API Token or API Certificate for authentication.
 You can get these from the F5 Distributed Cloud Console.
 Visit the following link for instructions:

 - [F5 Distributed Cloud User Guide: Managing User Credentials](https://docs.cloud.f5.com/docs/how-to/user-mgmt/credentials)